• Skip to primary navigation

 Make Batter

-• Put the melted butter, melted chocolate, apple sauce or aquafaba into a large bowl and stir until combined.
+• Put the melted butter, melted chocolate, apple sauce into a large bowl and stir until combined.

 • Add in the flour and sugar and baking soda.